CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 ## Configuring GlobalLink Connection Settings

-After you have created your GlobalLink settings and linked them to your site, you need to configure your personal GlobalLink parameters.
+After you have created your GlobalLink settings at `/Settings/Options/Settings/GlobalLink` and linked them to your site, you need to configure your personal GlobalLink parameters.
+There can be more settings content items like this with different names and values to enable site-specific connections.
+However, global settings like `dayOffsetForDueDate` have to be defined in `/Settings/Options/Settings/GlobalLink`.

 Therefore, you need to add a struct to the GlobalLink settings, named